mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### ZFS

-ZFS is cool, but I actually haven't found a need for the features people are excited about.
+ZFS is cool, but I actually haven't found a need for most of its features beyond RAID.

 I see people talking about snapshotting, but I don't create snapshots and I haven't found a need for them.
 I have offsite backup snapshots with restic, and they're not especially convenient, but it takes me about 15 minutes to recover it.
 I've been using restic for two years, and I only recall needing to find a snapshot once.

 I do like how easy it is to create new filesystems with different properties.
 And it's nice that it just does its job and I don't have to think about it much.